How the iconic 'Whose streets? Our streets!' chant has been co-opted

 "The police were using it to claim their right to the city, to claim ownership of the streets and the public spaces."

-The phrase is most often used as a rallying cry for people protesting oppression: LGBTQ activists, immigration activists, and most pertinently, black activists at intense junctions of racial tension.
+The phrase has been used by LGBTQ activists, immigration activists, and most pertinently, black activists at intense junctions of racial tension.

 While its history stretches back decades, the chant has experienced a groundswell in the last few years as more and more people took to protesting police violence, racial inequality and other injustices.